Ahmed-Azri/nesox/sched/README.md

 **Nesox scheduling module is actually a set of Ryu application implemented scheduling algorithms.**

-For each functions, develop an app, then in the paper, for each app, there can be a paragraph.
-But the precondition is that multiple apps can work cooperately in ryu-manager app-list.

 It is OK to run 2 applications at the same time!!!